oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 but the revision number will always be *one*, since we do not allow a rule to be updated.

-A sequence diagram where a user adds - through ansible - a security group rule meant to white list ssh traffic is added to the security group 'allow-ssh' is shown below.
+A sequence diagram where a user adds - through ansible - a security group rule meant to white list ssh traffic to the security group 'allow-ssh' is shown below.

 ![add-rule](../../../../images/features/network/security-groups/create_security_group_rule_ansible.png)